rancher/partner-charts/.github/PULL_REQUEST_TEMPLATE.md

 > - [Example Workflow for Adding a Package](https://github.com/rancher/partner-charts-ci?tab=readme-ov-file#example-workflow-for-adding-a-package)
 > - [How do I verify my pull request is correct?](https://github.com/rancher/partner-charts#how-do-i-verify-my-pull-request-is-correct)

+> [!IMPORTANT]
+> This repository is updated nightly by an automated CI process.
+Always rebase your
+> branch from `main-source` and re-run `bin/partner-charts-ci update` immediately
+> before submitting this pull request.

 ## Checklist